LukeShortCloud/rootpages/src/programming/python.rst

 -  call = Execute a mocked method and provide a list of arguments to it.
 -  call_args = A tuple of the last arguments used by the mocked method.
 -  call_args_list = The list of arguments that were provided to every call of the mocked method.
+-  method_calls = The of methods calls to a mocked class.
+-  mock_calls = The list of each call, and the related arguments made to a mocked method.
 -  return_value = A value the mocked method will always return.
 -  configure_mock = Define a new attribute, such as a variable and it's value, for the mocked method.
 -  side_effect = The side effect can be used to return one or more values from a mocked method.